manishjanky/ngx-select-dropdown/projects/ngx-select-dropdown/README.md

 * `options: Array` - Array of string/objects that are to be the dropdown options.
 * `disabled: boolean` - disabled attribute to disable the dropdown when required.
 * `config: Object` - configuration object.
+* `instanceId: any` - instanceId of the dropdwon component instance.

 ````
 config = {
         displayFn:(item: any) => { return item.hello.world; } //to support flexible text displaying for each item